 1995 – Midfielder Dan Trickett-Smith was born in Newcastle-under-Lyme.
 He arrived from Crewe Alexandra for an initial £300,000 in April 2012, signing pro terms in the summer of 2013.

 1996 – Left-back Sam Hart was born in Horwich.
-He moved to Melwood from Manchester United’s Academy, and has yet to break through to the first team, scoring once in sixteen senior appearances on loan at Port Vale during the 2016/17 season.
+He arrived at Melwood from Manchester United’s Academy, failing to break through to the first team, moving on to Blackburn Rovers in August 2017.

 A lucky day against the Blades